seedstack/website/content/docs/seed/manual/rest/restful-api.md

 ### RelRegistry

-Contenate strings for building href can quickly become painful and error-prone so we introduced a `RelRegistry`.
-This registry scans all the resources annotated by `@Rel` at the application startup and calculate their href.
-For instance the href of the following resource ...
+Concatenating strings for building hrefs can quickly become painful and error-prone.
+With Seed, you have access to a `RelRegistry` which can greatly simplify the task.
+This registry contains all the resources annotated by `@Rel` and their href.
+For instance the href of the following resource:

 ```
 @Path("/products")